Coach: Kay Stephenson

 The Surge played their opener on USA Network against the Raleigh-Durham Skyhawks and beat them 9-3.
 An initial crowd of over 15,000 showed up to watch the team notch its first victory in Sacramento.
 Throughout the season the team steadily improved its attendance figures and in their finale of 1991 against the Monarchs, over 21,000 fans showed up.

-They’d also prove to be the Frankfurt Galaxy‘s Achilles heel, with the Surge sweeping two wins out from under Frankfurt, preventing them from making the playoffs.
+They’d also prove to be the Frankfurt Galaxy‘s Achilles heel, with the Surge sweeping two wins out from under Frankfurt, and preventing them from making the playoffs.
 That would be it for the Surge their initial season out of the gate, as they suffered some pretty bad breaks, losing two games in a row in overtime, and 4 other contests by 8 points or less.
 Sacramento in the end finished a disappointing 3-7.

 At quarterback Mike Elkins virtually took all the snaps for the team after unseating Ben Bennett in training camp.
 At runningback the Surge were lead by the three headed monster of Victor Floyd, Paul Frazier, and Mel Farr, (who finished second on the team in receptions with 23 catches).
 Carl Parker was a machine, leading the team from scrimmage at wide receiver with 801 yards receiving and 127 more on punt returns.
 Along the offensive line Richard Stephens constantly was mentioned as one of the WLAF’s ‘most intriguing’ products at tackle, and John Buddenberg helped lead the way at guard.

 The defense boasted former first round choice Shawn Knight at defensive end, while Pete Najarian championed the linebacker corps.
 Greg Coauette earned first team All-World honors at safety for his headhunting in the secondary, lining up next to equally intimidating Tom Gerhart.